 DekaBank is highly dependent on wholesale funds.
 More than half of the bank's balance sheet is funded through interbank repo and other short-term products, specifically institutional deposits and commercial paper.
-This high dependence on confidence-sensitive wholesale funding sources is balanced by DekaBank's strong and recurring access to funds from the savings banks sector, especially in medium- and long-term maturities, as well as substantial regular excess cash from its mutual funds franchise.
+This high dependence on confidence-sensitive wholesale funding sources is balanced by DekaBank's strong and recurring access to funds from the savings banks sector, as well as substantial regular excess cash from its mutual funds franchise.
 These benefits are captured in our ba3 assigned Funding Structure score, four notches above the initial score.
-The modest volume of €23 billion of customer loans (as of June 2018) is sufficiently matched by medium- and long-term funds.
+The still modest volume of €25 billion of customer loans (as of December 2018) is sufficiently matched by medium- and long-term funds.